-The over 400 members of the SDRC engage in and support high-quality, collaborative dementia research.
+There are over 500 members of the SDRC that engage in and support high-quality, collaborative dementia research.
 They work to bring the results of research into practice and to improve the quality of life for people with dementia and those who care for them.

 What we do